This species has been assigned to the Keep-watch species management stream under the Saving our Species (SoS) program.

 Justification for allocation to this management stream

-Relatively large populations of this species occur within reserves (e.g. Werakata National Park) where current management is sufficient to ensure their long term security.
+Relatively large populations of this species occur within reserves (e.g. Washpool and Dorrigo National Parks) where current management is sufficient to ensure their long term security.

 Status in NSW: